vchabri/vchabri.github.io/_pages/students.md

 ### Master Students
 * Imad EL-HASSOUNI
-  - 2nd year from Ecole polytechnique
+  - 2nd year at Ecole polytechnique
   - Intern from June to September 2025
   - Subject: ``_Reimplementation and evaluation of conservative calculation methods in risk analysis using metamodels_''
   - Advisors: <ins> V. C.</ins> and N. Bousquet
-* Emma CUSSENOT](https://www.linkedin.com/in/emma-cussenot-b5b04a257/?originalSubdomain=fr) (now 3rd year Student at CentraleSupélec)
+* Emma CUSSENOT (now 3rd year Student at CentraleSupélec)
   - 2nd year at CentraleSupélec (gap-year internship)
   - Intern from March to July 2024
   - Subject: ``_Certification of simulation and estimation algorithms for rare events: analysis of appropriate risk measures and application to critical industrial systems_''